Local Area Attractions Near Austin East KOA Holiday

 Whole Foods Flagship Store

 When is a grocery store more than a grocery store?
 When it's the very first Whole Foods Market.
 Explore where this national sensation got its start.
-You'll want to be hungry when you visit this store located at the corner of 6th and Lamar in downtown Austin.
+You will want to be hungry when you visit this store at the corner of 6th and Lamar in downtown Austin.
 It has several "mini restaurants" throughout the store, as well as a bar with craft beer on tap.

 525 N Lamar Blvd